 3. Tank A contains 10 liters of water, and 35% of the water evaporates each week.
 Tank B contains 30 liters of water, and 50% of the water evaporates each week.
 In how many weeks will the tanks contain the same amount of water?

-Inverse

-Exponential

-Change of base

-Sum of logs property

-Difference of logs property

-Solving equations using log rules
+Important Topics of this Section Inverse Exponential Change of base Sum of logs property Difference of logs property Solving equations using log rules

 - 1. 5

 - 2. 12

 - 3. 4.1874 weeks